chef/chef-web-docs/content/style/test.md

 1. This is a list item
 1. This is another list item in the same list.
-The number you use in Markdown does not necessarily correlate to the number in the final output.
+The number you use in Markdown doesn't necessarily correlate to the number in the final output.
 By convention, we keep them in sync.
 1. {{< note >}}
    For single-digit numbered lists, using two spaces after the period makes